6 incredible ideas for exploring the Mekong Delta

 Wander the delta in Mekong by bicycle

-The Mekong Delta is a region that you can enjoy cycling.
+The Mekong Delta is a region that you can enjoy by cycling as well.
 A flat region, covered with a multitude of small paths that run along the arroyos and through charming little villages, cycling is the best way to penetrate the heart of this fascinating region.
-Covered by dense vegetation and luxuriant, you can discover all the charms of the countryside of this nonchalant Eden.
+Covered by dense vegetation and luxuriant imagery, you can discover all the charms of the countryside of this nonchalant Eden.
 A real rice granary in southern Vietnam, you pedal through the vast expanses of rice paddies with hypnotic colours.
 The many orchards are the occasion of gourmet breaks where you can feast on succulent tropical fruits: rambutan, longan, mangosteen, papaya, pomelo, etc...

 The rich craftsmanship of the Mekong Delta

-Visit the Mekong Delta is to discover a rich craft as well as varied.
+To visit the Mekong Delta is to discover a rich craft rooted in a vibrant tradition.
 The coconut tree that grows here in the jungle is one of the inexhaustible sources of local craftsmanship.
 You will be pleasantly surprised to see everything that can be made from this tree that is considered in this region as "the tree of life".
 The coconut tree and its fruits are used to make furniture, everyday utensils, cosmetics etc... and also the famous sweets that melt under the tongue.
 Bamboo or rattan braiding, ceramics, pottery, lacquer, painting... the opportunities to admire ancestral craftsmanship that is passed down from generation to generation are not lacking.

 Visit an ornithological park

 The fertile and very loamy lands of the Mekong Delta favour both plant and animal life.
-Also, the birds settle there in groups, thus creating sanctuaries more or less important.
+Also, the birds settle there in groups, thus creating sanctuaries that are important for the local bird populations.
 The region is home to about thirty sanctuaries where it is possible to contemplate a beautiful variety of bird species.
-The Tram Chim National Park is one of them.
+Tram Chim National Park is one of them.
 This ornithological reserve, covering an area of nearly 8,000 hectares is home to an exceptional flora and fauna with no less than 200 species of birds, some of which are very rare such as the red-crowned crane, the Asian stork or the lotus pelican.
 In addition, 50 species of fish and 140 species of medicinal plants have been identified.
 Another sanctuary popular with nature lovers is the Tra Su Forest, home to 70 species of birds, including the Indian stork and the zebra neck stork, two rare species that are on the verge of extinction.

 Best season to visit the Mekong Delta